 DepositPhotos

-Given that these are dividend ETFs, this list of funds is limited to those dealing with stocks—bond funds don’t apply.
+First, these are dividend ETFs.
+In other words, this list is limited to funds that own stocks; bond funds don’t apply.

-There’s no universal definition of “high yield.”
-Much like beauty, a high dividend is in the eye of the beholder.
+Next is the yield floor.
+There’s no universal definition of “high yield”; much like beauty, a high dividend is in the eye of the beholder.
 But given that it’s a list of high-dividend ETFs, I have to set the floor somewhere, and that somewhere is 3.5%.
-That ensures you’ll earn well more than triple (and in most cases, many times more) what you’d collect by investing in an S&P 500 index fund.
+That ensures you’ll earn well more than double (and in most cases, many times more) what you’d collect by investing in an S&P 500 index fund.

 “For actively managed funds, the top three ratings of Gold, Silver, and Bronze all indicate that our analysts expect the rated investment vehicle to produce positive alpha relative to its Morningstar Category index over the long term, meaning a period of at least five years.
 For passive strategies, the same ratings indicate that we expect the fund to deliver alpha relative to its Morningstar Category index that is above the lesser of the category median or zero over the long term.”